-- ☐ Determine if decedent was an organ donor. - ☐ Determine if decedent left instructions regarding his or her funeral or memorial service, or burial or cremation arrangements. - Notify friends and family. - ☐ Determine if any portion of the funeral has been prepaid and/or if the decedent has purchased a burial plot. - ☐ Choose a funeral home and arrange for the funeral or memorial service. - ☐ If decedent was a veteran, contact the local VA office to apply for applicable VA benefits including burial allowance, government headstone, ceremonial American flag, and any other potential benefits. - Prepare decedent's obituary. - ☐ Make arrangements, if necessary, for the caring of decedent's pets. - ☐ Consider having someone stay at the decedent's home during the funeral or memorial service to discourage potential burglars. - ☐ If no one is residing at decedent's home: - O Secure decedent's vehicle and valuables, including cash, jewelry and collectible items. - O Change the locks. - O Contact the decedent's homeowner's insurance agent. - Contact the post office for the purpose of forwarding the decedent's mail. - O Dispose of perishable items. - O Keep a list of all flowers, cards and donations that were made so that they can be acknowledged.
+- Determine if decedent was an organ donor. - Determine if decedent left instructions regarding his or her funeral or memorial service, or burial or cremation arrangements. - □ Notify friends and family. - Determine if any portion of the funeral has been prepaid and/or if the decedent has purchased a burial plot. - Choose a funeral home and arrange for the funeral or memorial service. - □ If decedent was a veteran, contact the local VA office to apply for applicable VA benefits including burial allowance, government headstone, ceremonial American flag, and any other potential benefits. - Prepare decedent's obituary. - Make arrangements, if necessary, for the caring of decedent's pets. - Consider having someone stay at the decedent's home during the funeral or memorial service to discourage potential burglars. - □ If no one is residing at decedent's home: - O Secure decedent's vehicle and valuables, including cash, jewelry and collectible items. - O Change the locks. - o Contact the decedent's homeowner's insurance agent. - Contact the post office for the purpose of forwarding the decedent's mail. - O Dispose of perishable items.